drupalprojects/scrollbar/README.txt

 Credits:
 --------

-Many thanks to Kelvin Luck (http://kelvinluck.com) for this excellant jquery plugin.
+Many thanks to Kelvin Luck (http://kelvinluck.com) for this excellent jquery plugin.

+Ported to Drupal 8 by Dan Feidt ( https://drupal.org/u/hongpong )